This article walks through usage of the Go standard library’s flag package to implement support for subcommands in a program.

 In the previous section, we exploited the fact that all

-flags are implemented in terms of flag.Value
+flags are implemented in terms of flag.Value implementations like

-intValue
+intValue above.

-We got access to these Value
+We got access to these Value objects with flag.VisitAll,

-and re-registered these flags against a different FlagSet
+and re-registered these flags against a different FlagSet.

-s will feed into the same Value
+Both FlagSets will feed into the same Value object.

 You can implement custom flags by implementing this interface yourself

-and supplying the result to the Var
+and supplying the result to the Var method.

 For example, if you want a flag that accepts a comma-separated list of values,

-you can implement it around a []string
+you can implement it around a []string, using strings.Split to turn

 the flag value into a slice.